One smalls gesture… one giant impact

 We rely completely on volunteers who are kind enough to come in and open/sort your donations in their spare time.
 We have two – sometimes three or four – opening/sorting days each week, but sometimes the donations come in faster (not complaining!) than we can sort them and it can take anywhere from 6 to 8 weeks from when you send a parcel to our being able to open it.

 “We split them into pants and bras, then ages and sizes,” says Shelagh, one of our intrepid volunteers, “So when we get requests from our partners who distribute the underwear, it’s so much easier to get it bagged and ready.”

 Sometimes people include little notes which are lovely to read and encourage us in what we do.

 Unfortunately, we don’t have a way of tracking parcels.
 This is largely because data protection regulations mean we can’t keep records that would allow us to trace people’s names and addresses or tie them to a particular donation.

 In an ideal world, we’d like to be able to thank all our kind and generous supporters individually.
 But due to data protection issues and the costs that would be involved in writing, we’re unable to do this.
 Instead, we need to rely on social media – and where possible email – to thank people for their kindness.

 Many – if not most – of the parcels we receive are anonymous.
-But if a parcel includes an email address (which we can read!), our volunteers pass it to Maria who once a month sits down to send little thank you emails.
+But if a parcel includes a note with an email address (which we can read!), we send a little acknowledgement/thank you email at the end of the month when we opened it.
 The notes then need to be destroyed and the records deleted.